Google, other investors put $125 million into Lending Club

-SAN FRANCISCO (Reuters) - Investors including Google Inc are putting $125 million into Lending Club, a service that matches people seeking loans with people willing to make them, Lending Club said.
+SAN FRANCISCO, May 2 (Reuters) - Investors including Google Inc are putting $125 million into Lending Club, a service that matches people seeking loans with people willing to make them, Lending Club said.

 The cash is going to existing venture investors rather than into the company in a financing structure known as a secondary transaction, Lending Club Chief Executive Renaud Laplanche said in an interview.
 He declined to identify the investors who are cashing out.